andrebradshaw/Highlight-LinkedIn/README.md

 Do you use bookmark buttons?

 +Yes:
   1) Great!
-Just copy everything listed in the highlight_bookmark.txt file and paste that into the URL form-field of a new bookmark.
+Just copy EVERYTHING listed in the highlight_bookmark.txt file and paste that into the URL field of a new bookmark.

--No: I am sad to hear that.
-You should use Bookmark buttons.
+-No: I am sad to hear that, but you are in for a treat.
   1) Copy everything listed in the highlight_bookmark.txt to your clipboard
   2) Open Chrome.
   3) Enable the bookmark bar by pressing CTRL+Shift+B (Windows) OR CMD+Shift+B (Mac).
   4) You should now see a new bar under your website bar.
+It probably has some default bookmarks displaying.
 Right-click anywhere on that bar and select "Add Page"
   5) Name the bookmark whatever you like and paste the contexts of your clipboard into the URL field.

 How to use: